GustavoRSSilva/gustavorssilva.github.io/_posts/2018-05-26-solidity-best-practices.markdown

 ---
 layout: post
-title:  "[WIP] Simple guide to solidity best practices"
+title:  "Simple guide to solidity best practices - Part 1"
 date:   2018-05-21
 description: A guideline for new developers
 ---

 <!-- Introduction -->
-Developing on the blockchain it is still in its infancy.In this post i am going to point out some of the best practices when developing a contract in Solidity.
+## intro
+I was going to write about some of the mistakes that I made during the first 6 months of developing contracts.
+Instead I am going write about some of the things I learnned? from those mistakes.

+As usual i am going to go straight to the point, so here it goes:

 <!-- Best practices -->
 ## Best practices